Gustav Olofsson

-Gustav Olofsson (born 1 December 1994) is a Swedish professional ice hockey defenceman who is currently playing for the Coachella Valley Firebirds in the American Hockey League (AHL).
-He was selected in the second round, 46th overall, by the Minnesota Wild in the 2013 NHL Entry Draft.
+Gustav Olofsson (born 1 December 1994) is a Swedish professional ice hockey defenceman for the Coachella Valley Firebirds in the American Hockey League (AHL).
+He was selected in the second round, 46th overall, by the Minnesota Wild in the 2013 NHL entry draft.
 Olofsson has also previously played for the Montreal Canadiens and Seattle Kraken.

 Playing career

 On 24 March 2014, following one season of NCAA play with Colorado College, the Minnesota Wild of the National Hockey League (NHL) signed Olofsson to a three-year entry-level contract starting with the 2014–15 season, but was immediately assigned to begin his professional career with the Iowa Wild in the American Hockey League (AHL).
 Olofsson was called up to the NHL for the first time on November 19, 2015, where he subsequently made his debut that night in a 4–2 loss to the Boston Bruins.

 In June 2017, Olofsson signed a two-year, $1.45 million contract with the Wild.

 On October 3, 2018, Olofsson was traded to the Montreal Canadiens in exchange for prospect William Bitten.

 Oloffson spent three seasons within the Canadiens organization, before leaving as a free agent to sign a one-year, two-way contract with expansion club, the Seattle Kraken, on 25 August 2021.

-After three seasons under contract with the Kraken, Olofsson was not re-signed to a NHL contract however continued within the organization in signing a two-year deal to continue his tenure with AHL affiliate, the Coachella Valley Firebirds, on July 15, 2025.
+After three seasons under contract with the Kraken, Olofsson was not re-signed to an NHL contract however continued within the organization in signing a two-year deal to continue his tenure with AHL affiliate, the Coachella Valley Firebirds, on July 15, 2025.